Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

 ### Navigation

-The system includes six main modules:
+The system includes eight main modules:

 1. **Home**: Overview and quick access to all modules
-2. **Data Management**: Generate and visualize commodity data
+2. **Data Management**: Generate and visualize commodity data, upload real-world data
 3. **Trading Dashboard**: Backtest trading strategies
 4. **Risk Analysis**: Assess market risks and run simulations
-5. **Predictive Analytics**: Forecast prices and optimize operations
+5. **Predictive Analytics**: Forecast prices and compare with real-world data
 6. **Risk Assessment**: Analyze market, geopolitical, and regulatory risks
 7. **Decision Support**: Model scenarios and explore visualizations
+8. **Data Drift Detection**: Compare models with real-world data and detect when retraining is needed

 You can navigate between modules using:
 - The sidebar navigation menu